carpentries/lesson-development-training/episodes/26-external.md

 Once you have set up the basic documentation about your lesson, you may consider adding the following useful information to your documentation too:

 - set-up guides for installing and rendering the lesson locally.
 In most cases, a link to [The Carpentries Workbench documentation](https://carpentries.github.io/sandpaper-docs/) will be sufficient.
+You can also contribute to the Workbench documentation to help improve it for the community.
 - how to create and modify the pages in the lesson